-Benjamin Franklin Biography: Age, Net Worth, Scientfic Researchs, Diplomacy, Political Life and Family
+Benjamin Franklin Biography: Age, Early life, Net Worth, Scientfic Researchs, Family, Political Life and Legacy

-One of the most important people in American history, Benjamin Franklin, was a multifaceted individual who contributed to philosophy, politics, science, and diplomacy.
+Benjamin Franklin is one of the most important people in the history of American.
+He contributed to philosophy, politics, science, and diplomacy.
 Because of his accomplishments, he played a significant role in the American Revolution and the early history of the United States.
-This biography includes Franklin’s age, wealth, scientific discoveries, diplomatic endeavors, political career, and family life.
+This biography will include Franklin’s age, wealth, scientific discoveries, diplomatic endeavors, political career, and family.

 Full Name :Benjamin Franklin